openmediavault/openmediavault-docs/administration/users.rst

 files that is called "*home*", depending on the type of service, automatically becomes a personal private shared location.

-You can select a |sf| as root for the *home* directories of all non-system users.
+You can optionally select a |sf| as root for the *home* directories of all non-system users.

 If *User home directory* is disabled and a new user is created, the following happens: